ENDscript 2.0

 • Disulfide bridges,

-• Nucleic acids / ligands / monatomic elements and their contacting residues (ball-and-stick style),
+• Nucleic acids / ligands / monatomic elements and their contacting residues (ball&stick style),

 • Water molecules,